 Based on an 1876 court transcript and told in comic-book format, this book tells the story of a West African woman named Abina Mansah, who was wrongfully enslaved, escaped to British-controlled territory, and then took her former master to court.

 “Am I free?”
 Abina and the Important Men recovers the compelling courtroom drama of a young woman who demanded this question in West Africa in 1876.
 Seized from her family as a teenager, forced to carry heavy loads, and sold into domestic slavery, Abina wanted to have control over her own life again.
 She brought her case to a colonial court, where a British magistrate leaned on African merchants and kings to decide Abina’s fate.
 This is a universal story of deception and truth that will appeal to anyone who has sought greater independence from the obligations of family, employer, or government.
 Abina’s legal battle comes to life in the graphic novel.
+Graphically illustrating an adventurous life is a risk but would be impactful if successful.
 A section on historical background explains the complexities of early British occupation in West Africa when a young woman could be simultaneously free and enslaved.